hyperledger-archives/sawtooth-core/docs/source/transaction_family_specifications.rst

   is an extensible role- and policy-based system for defining permissions in a way that can be used by other Sawtooth components.
   The family name is ``sawtooth_identity``;
-  the associated transaction processor is ``identity-tp`` (see :doc:`/cli/identity-tp`).
+  the associated transaction processor is ``identity-tp``.

 * The :doc:`/transaction_family_specifications/integerkey_transaction_family`
   (also called "intkey") simply sets, increments, and decrements the value of entries stored in a state dictionary.
-  The :doc:`intkey command </cli/intkey>` command provides an example CLI client.
+  The :doc:`intkey command </cli/intkey>` provides an example CLI client.

-  intkey is available in several languages, including Go, Java, and JavaScript (Node.js); see the ``sawtooth-sdk-{language}`` repositories under ``examples``.
+  IntegerKey is available in several languages, including Go, Java, and JavaScript (Node.js); see the ``sawtooth-sdk-{language}`` repositories under ``examples``.